mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 ## Step 3: Issue the command over the websocket protocol
 With the magic URL we got in the previous step, we can now speak the Ancient Language to control Chrome.

-First we'll need something that can speak the websocket protocol.
+First we'll need something that can speak the websocket language.
 You can use anything, but I googled for some tool called `wsc`.
-In the [proof-of-concept](https://github.com/defaultnamehere/cookie_crimes) (which I made just for you) the whole thing is done in Python.
+In the [proof-of-concept](https://github.com/defaultnamehere/cookie_crimes) (which I made just for you) the whole thing is done in Python, so you don't need this.

-### Issue the command
+### Speak the Ancient Language

+Ready?
+Let's do it

 Using `wsc`:

 ```
 wsc ws://localhost:9222/devtools/page/7404BF41DC4E7512E0431577BABCE18A
 Connected to ws://localhost:9222/devtools/page/7404BF41DC4E7512E0431577BABCE18A
 >
 ```